This creamy chicken parmesan garlic pasta cooked in one pot is a delicious and easy dinner recipe, perfect for the whole family.

 How to make garlic parmesan chicken pasta?

-- Sautรฉ: Add the grated garlic and sautรฉ for another minute until it is fragrant and golden.
-Donโt let the garlic get brown.
+- Step #1: Sauté chicken on medium-high heat for about 3 minutes until lightly golden brown.
+Add the grated garlic and sauté for another minute until it is fragrant and golden.
+Don't let the garlic get brown.

-- Cook: Add the rigatoni, chicken broth, and milk.
-Stir well to combine (2).
+- Step #2: Add the rigatoni, chicken broth, and milk.
+Stir well to combine.

-- Check the pasta; it should be cooked al dente and not too soft.
+- Step #3: Simmer for 5 minutes on low heat, remove the lid, and cook for another 2-3 minutes, stirring occasionally.
+Check the pasta; it should be cooked al dente and not too soft.

-- Finish: Turn off the heat and stir in the freshly grated Parmesan, cream cheese, and chopped parsley.
-Adjust the taste with salt and pepper (depending on the stock, you might not need salt) (4).
+- Step #4: Turn off the heat and stir in the freshly grated Parmesan, cream cheese, and chopped parsley.
+Adjust the taste with salt and pepper (depending on the stock, you might not need salt).

-- Serve: Leave the dish stand for about 2 minutes, stir again, and serve immediately (5).
+- Step #5: Leave the dish stand for about 2 minutes, stir again, and serve immediately.

 - Garlic: I recommend grating it.
-Mincing itโs okay, as long as you do it very finely, but it takes longer, and the garlic is never as fine as when grated.
-I am not a fan of garlic presses; I gave up on them like 10 years ago and never looked back.
-Grating garlic is the best way of dealing with it.
+Mincing it's okay, as long as you do it very finely, but it takes longer, and the garlic is never as fine as when grated.

 - Double the recipe: This recipe for Parmesan chicken pasta serves 2-3 people.
 You can easily double it; ensure that your pot can hold everything.